 If the system responds with the word COMMAND, you are connected to INTERCOM.
-You will want to call EDITOR before entering a program.
+Call EDITOR before entering a program.

 ENTER AND EXECUTE PROGRAM

 CALL EDITOR

 To call EDITOR, type the word EDITOR with no spaces between letters and press the RETURN key.
 The line entered will look like this: